-The latest set of unaudited accounts is for the year to 31 March 2018.
-When available, copies of the audited accounts may be obtained from the Chief Executive, Service Glasgow Limited Liability Partnership, 220 High Street, Glasgow G4 0QW.
+The latest set of audited accounts is for the year to 31 March 2018.
+Copies of the audited accounts may be obtained from the Chief Executive, Service Glasgow Limited Liability Partnership, 220 High Street, Glasgow G4 00W

 The net assets of the new partnership were £0.987 million at 31 March 2018 and the profit on ordinary activities before and after taxation for the year to 31 March 2018 was £0.987 million.